 Visualize NRT data related to Ash Plumes in Worldview

-Worldview showing Sulfur Dioxide emissions (Middle Troposphere) from the Bardarbunga Volcano, Iceland.
+Worldview showing SO2 emissions (Middle Troposphere) from the Bardarbunga Volcano, Iceland.
 Read more at NASA's Earth Observatory.

 Downloadable NRT data related to Ash Plumes